From the Collaborative Bond and Money Market Data Portal

 Within the universe of Financial Institution Groups (FIGs) Branches typically have different Monetary Financial Institution Codes (MFIs).

-Branches typically have the same LEI as their Head office, although in some cases they can also have their own LEI, for example when the Branch is in a different jurisdiction than the Head Office.
+Branches and Funds or Compartments typically have the same LEI as their Head office, although in some cases they can also have their own LEI, for example when the Branch is in a different jurisdiction than the Head Office.

-The Entity Type for a Branch and their Head Office is the same.
+The Entity Type for a Branch and their Head Office is the same, whilst that of a Fund or Compartment is not necessarily the same.

 The Collaborative Market Data Model distinguishes the following Entity Types: